jammua/personal-website/README.md

-This repo contains the source files for my personal website [anmoljammu.com](http://anmoljammu.com).
+This repo contains the source for my personal website [anmoljammu.com](http://anmoljammu.com).